aphp/edsteva/README.md

 ```shell
 pip install edsteva==0.1.0
 ```
 ## Example

-A scientific paper is currently being written that describes extensively the use of the library on the computation of pulmonary embolism prevalence.
+A scientific paper is currently being written that describes extensively the use of the library on the study of pulmonary embolism of cancer patients.

 ## Contributing